istio/istio/architecture/ambient/ztunnel.md

 A secondary goal was to enable a smoother on-ramp from "Zero" to "Getting some value".
 Historically, Istio had to really be consumed all-or-nothing for things to work as expected.
-In particular, an easy answer to "I just want to get have mTLS everywhere, then I can think about adopting the rest of service mesh" was desired.
+In particular, an easy answer to "I just want to have mTLS everywhere, then I can think about adopting the rest of service mesh" was desired.

 ## Goals